 How to Improve Your Credit Score

-Credit scores are calculated using a number of factors including your payment history, amount owed, types of credit you have, and length of time of your credit history.
-Here is a graphical representation of how your credit score is determined:
+Credit scores are calculated using a number of factors including your payment history, the amount owed, types of credit you have, and length of time of your credit history.

 If you already have accounts that are late, get them paid on time and try to keep them current.
 The more months in a row you can pay all of your bills on time, the higher your credit score will be.

 If you have an account in collections, paying it off will not remove it from your credit report.
 Collection accounts and bankruptcy data stay on your credit report and impact your credit score for seven years.

 The rule of thumb is to keep your balances within 30% of your credit limit.
 If you have credit cards that you owe as much as you’re allowed to borrow, it impacts your score negatively.
 If you have cards with balances that are almost as much as your credit limit or higher, focus on paying that debt down first.

 Don’t close credit card accounts that are paid off or not being used because it reduces the amount of your available credit.
 When you have less credit available, the amount of debt you have compared to the amount available increases, and lowers your credit score.
 On the flip side, it’s not a good idea to go out and open a ton of new credit cards to increase your available credit, either.

 How long you have been managing credit also plays a role in the calculation of your credit score.
 The more new credit accounts you have, the lower your average account age is, which will affect your score more than if you have several older credit accounts.
 Opening several new credit accounts in a short period of time will lower your score because it signals you are at higher risk than someone who hasn’t needed to borrow money.

 If you need to apply for credit, like for a car loan, apply to multiple places within a few day’s time.
 The FICO score can distinguish between searching for several different types of credit lines compared to searching for the best rate on a single loan.